 - a) Injuries that occur at the affiliate site are covered by the San Diego District Student Insurance Policy known as HSR (Health Special Risk).
 The INJURED STUDENT has the following responsibilities when an injury occurs. - b) Student should notify the supervisor or onsite instructor as well as Clinical Coordinator/Program Director immediately via telephone and/or email.
 It is the student's responsibility to report the injury.
 The student must report the following: - i.
 The day, time and location of the student during the injury. - ii.
 The activity or task the student was doing during the injury, and how the student was injured. - iii.
 Clinical staff witnesses, if any. - iv.
 Actions taken to tend to the injury.
-(See below) - The Program Director or Clinical Coordinator will notify the

-District Risk Management Office immediately, and complete the necessary forms.
-(619-388-6953; fax: 619-388-6898, email: sdccdriskmanagement@sdccd.edu)

-- Worker's Compensation forms and the district injury report must be filled out by the Program Director or Program Clinical Coordinator and submitted to District Risk Management. https://worker.comp Forms - c) Risk Management will then provide insurance information to the medical facility at which care was sought.
+(See below) - The Program Director or Clinical Coordinator will notify the District Risk Management Office immediately, and complete the necessary forms.
+(619-388-6953; fax: 619-388-6898, email: sdccdriskmanagement@sdccd.edu) - Worker's Compensation forms and the district injury report must be filled out by the Program Director or Program Clinical Coordinator and submitted to District Risk Management.
+Workers Compensation | San Diego Community College District (sdccd.edu) HR Injury-Illness Incident Investigation Report.pdf (sdccd.edu) - c) Risk Management will then provide insurance information to the medical facility at which care was sought.
 Emergency care REQUIRING THE EMERGENCY ATTENTION of a physician, the student should be directed to the clinical site or nearest Emergency Room.
-If it is a work/clinically related injury, the ER should be notified that the student has insurance through San Diego Community College District. - d) For a clinic-related URGENT or MINOR CARE situation, in which the student is safe to travel, the student should go to the nearest designated health services facility. - e) For any other non-work-related situations, the student should seek their own medical care and may utilize Mesa College Student Health Services on campus in the I-400 Student Services building (619-388-2774).
+If it is a work/clinically related injury, the ER should be notified that the student has insurance through San Diego Community College District. - d) For a clinic-related URGENT or MINOR CARE situation, in which the student is safe to travel, the student should go to the nearest designated health services facility.

+e) For any other non-work-related situations, the student should seek their own medical care and may utilize Mesa College Student Health Services on campus in the I-400 Student Services building (619-388-2774).

-3. CAMPUS ILLNESS/INJURY
+iii.
+CAMPIS ILLNESS/INJURY